hwpaige/spacex-dashboard/docs/README.md

 ## YouTube Integration

-The dashboard embeds YouTube videos for SpaceX launches using a local HTTP server that serves an HTML wrapper containing an iframe.
-The iframe uses `referrerpolicy="strict-origin-when-cross-origin"` to control referrer information sent to YouTube, ensuring compliance with their embedding policies.
+The dashboard embeds YouTube videos for SpaceX launches using the standard `youtube.com/embed` URL with a custom WebEngine profile that includes a request interceptor.
+The interceptor automatically adds a `Referer` header (`https://www.youtube.com/`) to all YouTube requests, ensuring compliance with YouTube's embedding policies that require proper referrer information.

-The local server provides a valid HTTP referrer (`http://localhost:8080/`) for the iframe requests, satisfying YouTube's requirements.
 - PyQt6
 - Qt WebEngine
 - FastF1 (for F1 data)